abdallamahmoudAB/TwitterFirebase/README.md

  monitor events in a database

  upload images to Firebase Storage

- structure data for optimum performance in Cloud Firestore

  build a fully functioning social network (likes, comments, follow, posts, notifications)

  programmatically construct views and controllers

  parse incoming JSON data from database

- use CocoaTouch classes, UIKit, UserNotifications and more
+ use CocoaTouch classes, UIKit, UserNotifications

  use CocoaPods and custom third party APIs

- implement/use protocols